Update: MySQL query cache is deprecated as of MySQL 5.7.20, and is removed in MySQL 8.0. – mysql.com

-One of the most misconfigured MySQL performance features, is the query cache.
-Just last week I was optimizing a web server with 32 gigabytes of RAM where the existing config had MySQL’s query cache size set to 4 gigabytes.
-The thought behind it seemed to be that more is better and that since the server had free RAM available, setting the query cache very large meant that the cache wouldn’t be pruned constantly, thus increasing performance… THAT’S WRONG!
+One of the most misconfigured MySQL performance features, is MySQL Query Cache Size.
+Just last month I was optimizing a web server with 32 gigabytes of RAM where the existing config had MySQL’s query cache size set to 4 gigabytes.
+The thought behind it seems to be that more is better.
+Since the server has free RAM available, setting MySQL Query Cache Size very large reduces cache prunes, thus increasing performance.
+THAT’S WRONG!

 This is an extremely common misconception and understandably so, because query cache sizing depends a lot on your database size, database query types, ratio of database reads vs writes, database traffic, hardware, etc.

 A MySQL query cache size of 200 megabytes may even be too large!
-The key is to start very small (maybe 20mb), then increase in small increments while trying to keep a high ratio of query cache hits and also a low amount of query cache low memory prunes.
+The key is to start very small (maybe 10mb), then increase in small increments while trying to keep a high ratio of query cache hits and also a low amount of query cache low memory prunes.
 All of this without setting MySQL’s query cache size too large.
 Why?
-Because, a query_cache_size of 4 gigabytes is a good example of how query caching can hurt performance when trying to scale with the increased number of cacheable queries.
-Too large query cache sizes will lead to significant performance degradation because of overhead required to manage the cache.
-Cacheable queries have to take out an exclusive lock on MySQL’s query cache.
-In addition, any insert, update, delete, or other modifications to a table causes any relevant entries in the query cache to be flushed.
-This happens even when there’s free query cache space available.
-As a result, the larger the query cache, the more system time will be used for these flushes, until cache management eventually negates all benefits of MySQL query caching and instead begin to eat away at database performance.
+Because, a query_cache_size of 4 gigabytes is a good example of how query caching cripples performance when trying to scale.